Understanding a USDA Mortgage

 You need to be eligible to qualify for a USDA/rural housing mortgage loan.
 You must be located in a rural area to qualify.
 The USDA’s description of what is considered rural is relatively loose.
 If you are located in a small town, you could still qualify for a rural mortgage loan.

 As far as down payments go, there is no minimum requirement.
 That might be good news for those who can only afford a certain amount of money to put down.
 The excellent aspect of USDA/rural housing mortgages is that anyone borrowing can create a financing plan that suits their specific needs.

 If you are a first-time buyer worrying you might not be accepted or qualify for a loan of this variety, know the USDA Rural Housing program can be utilized by first-timers and recurring buyers alike.
 There is no maximum loan size with USDA.
 Showing ability to save and make timely payments.

 You might not be able to obtain a rural housing mortgage from your current lender.
 The USDA provides a list of lenders to choose from.
 Currently with the USDA mortgage program is a 30-year fixed rate mortgage.
 At the present time, there are no adjustable-rate mortgages.
 However, by September 2014, they will make available a 15-year fixed rate for those who qualify.

 Closing costs have a reputation for being problematic for some.
-If you encounter the issue of not being able to afford closing costs, the USDA allows what is known as a gift from a family member or non-relative.
+If you encounter the issue of not being able to afford closing costs, the USDA allows what is known as a gift.
+The gift can come from a family member or non-relative.
 As long as you provide a gift letter to go along with your loan application, which you can obtain from your loan officer, you may accept this type of assistance.

 via SourceSource material